Darryl Clifton

 Matthew is a Senior Lecturer & Integrated Practice Coordinator at Camberwell.

 He studied MA Communication Art & Design at the Royal College of Art and has over 25 years working in education.
-He has taught at Kingston University, Southampton Solent University, Chelsea College of Arts, Camberwell College of Arts and the School of Internationa Art (SIA), China.
+He has taught at Kingston University, Southampton Solent University, Chelsea College of Arts, Camberwell College of Arts and the School of International Art (SIA), China.

 Matthew’s interests are drawn to the potential of 3D digital practices and emerging technologies.
 He is eager to explore technologies in the context of the discipline and challenge the often uneasy relationship between analogue and digital processes.
 Matthew asks what role the educator can play in promoting dialogue between the two, challenging perceptions and advocating foresight amongst student cohorts.
 Investigations have enabled the development of exploratory workshops and activities designed to improve accessibility, understanding and participation amongst staff and students.